MethodsAndPractices/vsteam/.docs/Get-VSTeamProcessBehavior.md

 ## Description

-In the user interface, WorkItems are shown on Boards.
-The API refers appearing on a board as a "Behavior".
+In the user interface, WorkItems are shown on boards.
+The API refers to them as WorkItem and process behaviours.

-In settings for a Project based on the "Scrum" process template, for example, under Team Configuration  "Epics", "Features" and/or "Backlog Items" can be selected as "Backlog Navigation Levels" to display, and a fourth board "Tasks" is always used for displaying Sprints.
-Bugs can either be displayed either on the Tasks board (as part of the Iteration Backlog in a sprint) or on the Backlog-Items board (as part of the Requirement backlog).
-Iteration and Requirement are two categories of backlog which only have one board each.
-The third category of board, Portfolio backlogs, contains Epics, Features and user-defined boards/behaviors
+In settings for a project based on the "Scrum" process template, for example, under team configuration "Epics", "Features" and/or "Backlog items" can be selected as "Backlog Navigation Levels" to display, and a fourth board "Tasks" is always used for displaying Sprints.
+Bugs can either be displayed either on the Tasks board (as part of the "Iteration backlog" in a sprint) or on the Backlog Items board (as part of the "requirement backlog").
+Iteration and Requirement are two categories of backlog which only have one board.
+The third category, Portfolio backlogs contains Epics, Features and user-defined boards/behaviors

-As well as bugs, other built-in WorkItem types are tied to a particular Board, the Epic type is always on the Epics Board, the Feature type on Features, the Task type on Tasks and (in Scrum-based templates) the Product BackLog Item type on Backlog Items.
-(In Agile-based templates, the board for the requirement backlog is named "Stories" and the WorkItem type is "User Story", CMMI-Based ones call their requirements backlog "Requirements" and the WorkItem type a "Requirement" and templates based on Basic use a board named "Issues" and the "Issue" workItem type ).
+As well as bugs, other built-in WorkItem types are tied to a particular board, the Epic type is always on the Epics board, the Feature type on Features, the Task type on Tasks and the Product BackLog item Type on Backlog items.
+(In Agile-based templates, the board for the requirement backlog is named "Stories" and the WorkItems type is User Story, CMMI-Based ones call their requirements backlog "Requirements" and the WorkItem type a Requirement and templates based on Basic use a board named "Issues" and the Issue workItem type ).

-Other workitem types -in particular custom-defined ones - are available to add to any of these boards.
-So a new WorkItem type named "Change" might appear with tasks, with requirements, with features, or on a Portfolio Backlog board of its own.
-When two or more WorkItem types are available on the same Board, one type is selected as the default for new items added to the Board.
+Other WorkItem types -in particular, custom-defined ones - are available to add to any of these boards.
+So, a new WorkItem type named "Change" might appear with tasks, with requirements, with features, or on a portfolio board of its own.
+When two or more WorkItem types are available on the same board, one type is selected as the default for new items added to the board.

 Get-VSTeamProcessBehavior lists the boards available in a Process Template.
 And Get-VSTeamWorkItemBehavior shows the boards an items of a given WorkItem type can appear on and whether that type is the default for that board.